spen0007/DNAtoBMP/README.md

 scale factor 16 provides a 4096 pixel width

-default colour scheme can be overriden the switches are -g -t -a -c for guanine, thymine, adenine, and cytosine respectively the colour should be specified as a 24bit hex colour
+default colour scheme can be overriden the switches are -g -t -a -c for guanine, thymine, adenine, and cytosine respectively. the colour should be specified as a 24bit hex colour

 go to https://htmlcolorcodes.com for a colour picker which provides hexcodes